vvent0/Offline-Pcap-Analyser/README.md

 ├── rules_config.example.json    # Example of custom rules
 ````
 #### Built-in Detection Rules
-You can extend detection capabilities by creating custom rule files.
+You can extend detection capabilities by creating custom rule files. <br />

 **Option A**
 Object with "rules" array
 ````